Highlights. Shrinkflation, or the increase in cost per unit, has affected 33% of grocery items.

 - State attorneys could bring civil charges against corporations with potential legal consequences.

-*These include Senators Baldwin, Booker, Brown, Casey, Murray, Rosen, Sanders, and Warren.
+*These include Senators Baldwin, Booker, Brown, Casey, Murray, Rosen, Sanders, Warren, and Whitehouse.

 Skimpflation Statistics